jmettraux/aachen/src/caf__traits.md

 <!-- <div.trait> -->

 ### Deceitful `WIS TC` **11**
-* Once per scene, as an instant action, a missed _Sneak_ or _Convince_ check can be turned into a success
+* Once per scene, as an instant action, a missed _Scout_ check can be turned into a success
-* As per · and the character has a +1 on _Sneak_ and _Convince_ checks aimed at deception
+* As per · and the character has a +1 on _Scout_ checks aimed at deception
-* As per · and the character has advantage on _Sneak_ and _Convince_ checks aimed at deception
+* As per · and the character has advantage on _Scout_ checks aimed at deception

 <!-- </div> -->